San Mateo AYSO

 San Mateo AYSO Region 36 is a local regional program within AYSO’s Section 2, Area N. The Section or the Area schedules tournaments between the regions within our section and area.
 These games will be played under Area/Section rules.
 The coaches of qualifying teams will be provided with detailed information prior to the tournament dates.
 Information will also be available from the website at www.ayso2n.org

-Teams are approved by the Regional Board; coaches are nominated by the division coordinators, and players are invited according to their ratings for skills, attitude and, sportsmanship; as well as practice habits, commitment to improving soccer skills and physical conditioning, commitment to attending practices, the team's positional needs, and team chemistry.
+Coaches are nominated by the division coordinators and approved by the Region Board Players are invited according to their ratings for skills, attitude and, sportsmanship; as well as practice habits, commitment to improving soccer skills and physical conditioning, commitment to attending practices, the team's positional needs, and team chemistry.
 Just as in fall, Winter League teams are balanced within our region.
 While some players who played in a previous winter season may be chosen for this season, participation on an AYSO Winter League team in a previous year is no guarantee of selection to this year’s Winter League team.

 Division Coordinators will provide a list of coaches that they recommend for Winter League, and coaches will provide ratings to the division coordinators by the first week of November.
 Teams will be created by the first week on December.
 Coaches will be able to have practices starting in mid-December; with the season starting in January, and ending eight Saturday’s later.
 All games and practices are played on all-weather turf fields, cancellations rarely occur.